Global Medical REIT: An Unwarranted Divergence From The Peers

 Examining the Top-line

 The COVID-19 has indeed imposed some major challenges for REITs to fully receive the stipulated rents.
-There are many tenants that are suffering a drastic reduction in sales, and in some instances even a drop of 100%.
+There are many tenants that are suffering a drastic reduction in sales and in some instances even a drop of 100%.
 Consequently, it should not come as surprise if the rent payments get suspended.
 Nevertheless, nothing is black-and-white, and there is a pretty significant group of REITs that should be relatively comfortable to continue receiving the contracted rents.

-GMRE is on the one hand a defensive REIT with a long-term lease agreements on structurally defensive property types.
+GMRE is, on the one hand, a defensive REIT with long-term lease agreements on structurally defensive property types.
 On the other hand, there are some COVID-19 specific aspects, which have to be considered before jumping straight to the conclusions.

 Unfavourable concentration in COVID intensive states